You do not have JavaScript Enabled on this browser. Please enable it in order to use the full functionality of our website.

 Accreditation Handbook—Chapter XI: Expectations of Programs, Chapter XVII: Procedures for Achievement and Maintenance of an Accredited Status

-All accreditation applications and annual reports must be submitted to the CAA using the EnGauge online reporting system.
-Programs are provided access to the system 4 months prior to the submission due date, which are based on the program’s accreditation cycle anniversary date:
+All accreditation applications and annual reports must be submitted to the CAA using the Armature Fabric ("Fabric") online reporting system.
+Programs are provided access to the system four (4) months prior to the submission due date, which are based on the program’s accreditation cycle anniversary date:

-• February 1 (accreditation cycle dates November–April): October access to EnGauge
+• February 1 (accreditation cycle dates November–April): October access to Fabric

-• August 1 (accreditation cycle dates May–October): April access to EnGauge
+• August 1 (accreditation cycle dates May–October): April access to Fabric

 The CAA will consider extension requests to allow additional time to complete and submit required reports.
+More information about the request for submission extension policy can be found in the Accreditation Handbook (Chapter XI.C.).
 Failure to submit a required report to the CAA may result in Administrative Probation or Lapse of Accreditation.

 Submitting an Application for Initial Accreditation